-However, if you want even sharper and punchier details, a 24″ 1440p monitor such as the Dell P2418D might be just for you.
+However, if you want even sharper and punchier details, a 24″ 1440p monitor such as the Dell P2418D might be just right for you.

 On a 23.8″ display of the Dell P2418D monitor, the QHD resolution of 2560×1440 pixels results in a pixel density of 123 pixels per inch.

 Such high pixel density results in plenty of screen real estate and maximum detail.

 Keep in mind though, small items such as text will be too tiny, so you will have to scale up the interface to at least 125%.